 CO-FOUNDER AND CSO

-Dr. Ariel Feiglin – holds a Ph.D. in computational biology from Bar-Ilan university and pursued postdoc training at the Harvard Medical School working on integration of multi-omic data in genetic disease and cancer.
+Dr. Ariel Feiglin – holds a Ph.D. in computational biology from Bar-Ilan university after which he pursued postdoc training at the Harvard Medical School, working on integration of multi-omic data in genetic disease and cancer.
 Prior to co-founding Skip Therapeutics, Dr. Feiglin lead a project at BIU and HUJI (baked by Merck and IIA) aimed at enhancing cancer immunotherapy via splicing modulations.

 INVENTORS AND CONSULTANTS

 Prof. Erez Levanon – Prof. Levanon leads the computational genomics and transcriptomic research group in the life sciences faculty at Bar-Ilan University.
 Levanon has over 90 published articles and received several awards for his work, including the 2011 Alon Prize and the 2013 Krill Prize from the Wolf Foundation.
 He received his PhD from Tel-Aviv University after graduating the Adi Lautman Interdisciplinary Program for Outstanding Students and was a postdoctoral research fellow at the genetics department of Harvard Medical School.
 Prior to that, he was a senior scientist in Compugen LTD.